 - Geneva Village in an affordable housing complex of 28 units owned by the City of Littleton and operated by South Metro Housing Options.
 The complex was acquired in the 1970s as part of a larger land acquisition to build the Littleton Center and the city has maintained the units as an affordable housing option for residents aged 61 and older.
-The Geneva Village Fund is an enterprise fund with annual revenues (rental payments and investment earnings) averaging \$128,000 annually and expenditures (operations and maintenance) averaging \$133,000 annually. - The Community Mediation Program-the Conflict Resolution Center, or CRC-was established in 2015 and focuses on mediating neighbor-to- neighbor, landlord/tenant, homeowner association, code compliance, animal control, business/consumer, and non-criminal police issues. - The city also facilitates community volunteer services including clean-up projects, minor home repair assistance and snow removal for the residents who are elderly and/or have a disability. - Littleton's community grants program includes small community-building grants (up to \$500) to encourage neighborhood outreach and engagement (e.g., newsletters, block parties and clean-up events) and large community-improvement grants (up to \$9,999) to facilitate community improvement projects.
+The Geneva Village Fund is an enterprise fund which had \$128,000 in revenues (rental payments and investment earnings) and \$133,000 in expenditures (operations and maintenance) in 2017. - The Community Mediation Program-the Conflict Resolution Center, or CRC-was established in 2015 and focuses on mediating neighbor-to- neighbor, landlord/tenant, homeowner association, code compliance, animal control, business/consumer, and non-criminal police issues. - The city also facilitates community volunteer services including clean-up projects, minor home repair assistance and snow removal for the residents who are elderly and/or have a disability. - Littleton's community grants program includes small community-building grants (up to \$500) to encourage neighborhood outreach and engagement (e.g., newsletters, block parties and clean-up events) and large community-improvement grants (up to \$9,999) to facilitate community improvement projects.
 The city budgets approximately \$60,000 for these neighborhood grants, annually.